 For a complete listing of high school course offerings, download the HCPSS Catalog of Approved High School Courses.

-The graphic below is designed to illustrate High School Course Pathways beginning with Algebra.
+The graphic below is designed to illustrate Secondary Mathematics course pathways beginning in middle school.

 Notes for High School Course Pathways: